 In the navigation bar or the main Anypoint Platform screen, click Visualizer.

 If Anypoint Visualizer is not available, contact your system administrator to ensure that you have the correct permissions to access the application.

 In the list in the canvas, select the visualization you want to use.

 In the environment filters in the View card, select an environment.

 Anypoint Visualizer displays only the environments you have permissions to view.

 Click the checkboxes for the business groups you want to view.

 After selecting the organization and environment group, Anypoint Visualizer displays a graph of your application network.

-Visualizer editors can define views based on filtered environments and tags.
-These defined views are auto-discoverable and available to all Anypoint Visualizer users who have permission for the included environments.
-These views can be opened in any of the use-case specific visualizations.
+Users with the Visualizer Editor permission can define views based on filtered environments and tags.
+These defined views are auto-discoverable and are available to all Anypoint Visualizer users who have permission for the included environments.
+These views can be opened in any of the use-case-specific visualizations.